krishaamer/green-filter-research/research/literature/fintech.md

 -   Sustainability Linked Bonds: What this?

--   City of Malmö (2017): In 2017 the Malmö city in Sweden released green bonds to finance a sustainable transition of the city
+-   In 2017 the Malmö city in Sweden released green bonds to finance a sustainable transition of the city \[

 -   Anthropocene Fixed Income Institute (AFII) (2022): Aramco, Saudi Arabian public petroleum and natural gas company ‘Fake green bonds’ under scrutiny.